This unique Blonde Chocolate Macadamia Bark is a completely new concept in chocolate!

 Did you know there was such a thing as blonde chocolate?
 I didn’t either.
 It’s a whole new kind of chocolate, and the chocolatiers at Valrhona invented it.
 Well, they actually created it by accident when they left a pot of melted white chocolate on the heat for too long.
 It basically caramelized…taking on a nice golden color and rich toffee/biscuit flavor.
 It’s pretty neat, but after I saw the price tag on a little bag of Valrhona Blonde, I decided to try it for myself.

-My friend Christina from Christina’s Cucina, told me about it, so I looked it up and, sure enough, you can caramelize white chocolate yourself, in your home oven.
+It turns out that you really can caramelize white chocolate yourself, in your home oven.
 You spread out white chocolate on a baking sheet and heat it in a low oven, stirring every 10 minutes, and it eventually caramelizes into a golden toffee color and takes on an absolutely heavenly flavor.
 It can be saved in a jar for later use, or you can use right away like I did.
 I added some salted roasted macadamia nuts and made an unusual bark.
 You can use it just like you’d use any chocolate, it will remelt perfectly.
 I’d like to try truffles, frosting, ganache…there are lots of possibilities.

 Several blogs have outlined the process of turning white chocolate ‘blonde’.
 It was pretty straightforward, but a little tedious.
 My chocolate took over 90 minutes to finally start to turn color.
 It needs to be stirred every 10 minutes, so you need to hang around and be patient.
 The longer you let it go, the darker it will get.
 I stopped mine at a nice golden ‘blonde’.
 Is it worth it?
 Well, yes, if you consider that a small bag of the Valrhona blonde is very pricy, and it’s kind of a kick to create a new kind of chocolate in your own kitchen.
 I think it might be something I’d save for special occasions, like my annual holiday candy making session in December.